 Display of data from Game Day App in SKED

 A scorer will be able to submit a score for their own team.
-When a score has been submitted by only 1 team, OR both teams agree on the final score, the score will appear in Sporty in Black, and the game day team sheet for the scorer’s own team will update to reflect the game events and final score submitted.
-The admins name, and submission time is published in the top right-hand corner of the page.
+When a score has been submitted by only one team, OR when both teams submit the same final score, the score will appear in Sporty in Black, and the game day team sheet for the scorer’s own team will update to reflect the game events and final score submitted.

 If a referee submits a score, their submission is identified as final, and over-rides a conflicting score submitted by either team.
 If the referee score matches the score submitted by the OWN team, the game event assignment to players by the own team will be retained.
 A referee submission of Red Card, Yellow Card, Blue card assigned against a player number is identified as definitive unless modified by a SKED admin.
 To view a referee submission, click the V between the two names, which will become a hyperlink after a referee submits a score through the app.

 Clicking the pencil icon next to each team name also displays the game events and game day team submitted for the fixture.